Provincial and Territorial Energy Profiles – Manitoba

 Crude Oil

-• In 2020, Manitoba produced 42.1 thousand barrels per day (Mb/d) of conventional light crude oil (Figure 1).
-Manitoba accounted for about 1% of total Canadian crude oil production (including condensate and pentanes plus) as of 2020.
+• In 2023, Manitoba produced 38.5 thousand barrels per day (Mb/d) of conventional light crude oil (Figure 1).
+This accounted for about 1% of total Canadian crude oil production (including condensate and pentanes plus).

-• All of Manitoba’s current oil production is located in the southwestern corner of the province.
+• All of Manitoba’s current oil production is in the southwestern corner of the province.

-• Manitoba’s remaining resource of crude oil is estimated to be 730 million barrels as of the end of December 2019.
+• Manitoba’s remaining resource of crude oil is estimated to be 703 million barrels as of December 2021.Footnote 1

 Refined Petroleum Products (RPPs)